4000PPI tif format scans , 59 cents!

 Tips for Improving 35MM Slide Scans in Adobe Photoshop CS2 or CS3

 Here's how my workflow goes with most of my slide scan orders.
 After scanning to uncompressed tif files is complete, (uncompressed photos open faster) I open up to 100 files, all at once in Adobe Photoshop.
 Adequate RAM is needed for these types of actions.
 I have 12GB RAM and use RAID 0 drives.
 RAID 0 hard drive systems dramatically speed up read/write times.
+That increased speed comes with an increased risk of drive failure because two are acting as one.

 Once the selected files are open, I analyze each one.
 Here is what I look for, to correct: